 1. Scope

-This policy covers VaultProof's website, app, scanner, init, API, and provider routing services.
+This policy covers VaultProof's website, app, scanner, init, API, MCP, and provider routing services.

-This Privacy Policy explains how VaultProof Inc. collects, uses, shares, and protects information when you visit the website, use the dashboard, run hosted init, download VaultProof files, use the scanner, or route provider calls through VaultProof.
+This Privacy Policy explains how VaultProof Inc. collects, uses, shares, and protects information when you visit the website, use the dashboard, connect the VaultProof Model Context Protocol (MCP) server to ChatGPT or another approved client, run hosted init, download VaultProof files, use the scanner, or route provider calls through VaultProof.

 If you use VaultProof for a company or organization, that organization may control some data in the account.
 Your use of VaultProof is also governed by the Terms of Service.